This Taster session with Veronika is an introduction to mindfulness and orientation to the Mindfulness courses.

 INTRODUCTION TO MINDFULNESS – “TASTER” WORKSHOP

-This workshop is an introduction to mindfulness and orientation to the 8-week Mindfulness course.
+This workshop is an introduction to mindfulness and orientation to Mindfulness courses.

 You will learn what mindfulness is, and explore how it can help you deal with stress, anxiety, negative thoughts and difficult emotional patterns in everyday life.
 You will be guided through some mindfulness meditation and learn some techniques to reduce tension and relax that you can apply in daily life.

 The aim of this workshop is to give you a taster or what mindfulness feels like in your own experience.
-It will also be an orientation to what happens on the 8-week Mindfulness course so that you can make a decision if this course is right for you.
-There will be time to ask questions and for discussion.
+It will also be an orientation to what happens on a Mindfulness course so that you can make a decision if a course is right for you.
+There will be time to ask questions.

 No previous experience required.